 Not sure how large your debts are

-If the thought of making a list of your debts and adding it up makes you feel panicky, there isn’t much alternative to just doing it.
-The unknown can often be scarier than knowing the facts as until you do, you are paralysed, not able to try to solve the problem.
+If the thought of making a list of your debts and adding it up makes you feel panicky, but you don’t have any better alternatives.
+The unknown can often be scarier than knowing the facts.
+And until you do, you are paralysed, not able to try to solve the problem.

 What you need to know is how much you owe and how much you have to pay them now – the monthly payments for a loan, credit card or catalogue.
 You could try bribing yourself – a jaffa cake for each number you find out if that would help?
 Or remember the saying that you should swallow a frog at the start of every day, because after that everything else is easy?